isaiasbattaglia/Calculator/README.md

 <h1>CALCULATOR 1.0<h1>

-This proyect is a simple calculator, implemented in Javascript server and client with Mongodb database.
+This proyect is a simple calculator, implemented in Node.js Server and Mongodb database.

 To run the application open a terminal in this repository and execute.